TimWhiting/dartpy/README.md

 ## Usage

-Darpy is a library that allows dart to call out to python code by using the [Python C-API embedding](https://docs.python.org/3/c-api/index.html#c-api-index) and `dart:ffi`.
+Dartpy is a library that allows dart to call out to python code by using the [Python C-API embedding](https://docs.python.org/3/c-api/index.html#c-api-index) and `dart:ffi`.
 As such it is a fairly low level interface where you have to manage reference counts of python objects to help the python garbage collector.